 Where qm is the pole strength

-And 2l is the magnetic length of the dipole from S-pole to N-pole.
+And 2l is the magnetic length of the dipole from the S-pole to the N-pole.

 The axis of this dipole makes an angle of about 11.5 degrees with the Earth’s axis of rotation.

 This field arises due to the rotational motion of the earth.
-When a bar magnet is freely suspended near the earth’s surface, it stays in equilibrium along the Geomagnetic axis (North-South direction), its the North Pole is directed due north, and the South pole is directed due south.
+When a bar magnet is freely suspended near the earth’s surface, it stays in equilibrium along the Geomagnetic axis (North-South direction), the North Pole is directed due north, and the South Pole is directed due south.

 We conclude that magnetic lines of force originate from Geomagnetic South Pole and terminate on Geo-magnetic North Pole.
 At either pole magnetic lines of force are vertical.

 Earth behaves like a huge magnet.
 The value of the magnetic field on the surface of the earth is a few tenths of a gauss.
 Earth’s magnetic strength varies from place to place on the Earth’s surface.